Echoes of the past – Para-why? – part 2

 That same article quotes Benjamín Fernández Bogado, a Paraguayan reporter as saying, “Having children in huge quantities wasn’t a problem.
 Even priests could have children.”
 Bogado was likely speaking in reference to Paraguay’s one time president Fernando Lugo.

-Lugo, a Roman Catholic priest and bishop, was elected president in 2008 and by early 2009 at least three women had come forward asserting that Lugo had fathered their children though two of them appeared to have been conceived after he left the Church to run for political office.
+Lugo, a Roman Catholic priest and bishop, was elected president in 2008 and by early 2009 at least three women had come forward asserting that Lugo had fathered their children – though two of them appeared to have been conceived after he left the Church to run for political office.
 (I’ll have more about Lugo in an upcoming post.)

-The Chaco War
+The Gran Chaco War.

-I’ll discuss the War of the Pacific between Bolivia, Chile, and Peru in a later post but this conflict sowed some of the seeds of the Chaco War when Bolivia lost approximately 400 kilometers of coastline and became landlocked.
+I’ll discuss the War of the Pacific between Bolivia, Chile, and Peru in a later post but this 19th-century conflict sowed some of the seeds of the Chaco War when Bolivia lost approximately 400 kilometers of coastline and became landlocked.
 Some say that when the 1929 Treaty of Lima ended any Bolivian hopes of regaining a land corridor to the Pacific, the government sought to gain control of the Paraguay River which flows through the Chaco, joins with the Paraná, and would provide an outlet to the Atlantic Ocean.

 Other sources will assert that when oil was discovered on the northern Andean plains, two competing oil giants, Standard Oil backing Bolivia and Royal Dutch Shell supporting Paraguay, each seeking the rights to explore and exploit the southern plains goaded the two governments into a belligerent state.
 Whatever the cause, the war lasted three years until June 1935.
 With more than 56,000 Bolivian fatalities and 38,000 Paraguayans killed, it’s considered the bloodiest military conflict fought in South America during the 20th century.
 While the country held on to two-thirds of the disputed territory, Paraguay had to recover from yet another war.

 Since tomorrow will be another travel day (though not an entirely uneventful one), I’ll break here.
-Coming up, a bit more 20th and 21st century Paraguayan history little closer look a its capital city Asunción where we spent the night.
+Coming up, a bit more 20th and 21st century Paraguayan history and a little closer look a its capital city Asunción where we spent the night.

 This entry was posted in South America 2019.
 Bookmark the permalink.